brianbutler08/bikesharing/README.md

 # Overview

+For this project, we conducted various analyses of a dataset from the Citi Bike bikesharing program in New York City from August, 2019.
+The overall goal was to draw some conclusions from the analysis in order to provide information another city interested in starting a bikeshare program.
+The dataset included the following fields for each bike trip taken during the month:
+- Trip duration
+- Trip start and end times
+- Name and ID of the starting and ending bike stations
+- Latitude and longitude of the starting and ending bike stations
+- ID of each bike
+- Type of user (subscriber or customer)
+- Birth year and gender of the rider

 # Results

-The most important visualizations were compiled into a Tableau Story.
+The most important visualizations were compiled into a Tableau Story, which can be found here: [link to dashboard](https://public.tableau.com/app/profile/brian.butler1174/viz/Challenge_16625093032150/NYCCitiBikeStory)

 The first page includes an overall look at some key data, including the total number of riders and a breakdown by gender and user type.
 Additionally, I mapped the starting and finishing locations of each bike rental, using size and color to modify each marker to indicate the relative number of trips.

 !["1"](https://github.com/brianbutler08/bikesharing/blob/main/Images_bikesharing/1.png)